TheZoq2/flash/jpg_madness.md

 It contains the offset of the first `IFD` block, `IFD0`.
 IFD blocks are where the actual EXIF data are stored and aparently they don't have to be stored immeadietly after each other.
 The offset here is the amount of bytes it is offset from the first byte of the TIFF header.
-The specification is 4 bytes long
+The specification is 4 bytes long.